 So that her highborn kinsman came

 These two lines leave the reader in further wonder.
 In the previous lines, the readers were left to wonder whether “chilled” meant death, or simply chilly and a bit sick.
 Now, the readers see a “highborn kinsman” who came and took Annabel away from the speaker.
 At this point, the reader either believes that this kinsman was one who had died before her and came to take her soul to heaven, or that this kinsman was a living relative who came to take Annabel Lee away in her sickness.
 Either way, the speaker is left without his beloved.

 In this kingdom by the sea

 With these two lines, the reader is left to further wonder whether Annabel has died, or whether she was simply shut up in a mansion with her rich kinsman.
-A sepulchre in this context could either mean a large, beautiful tomb, or it could mean a large beautiful home which the speaker views as a tomb because the one he loves has been confined there where he can no longer see her.
+A sepulcher in this context could either mean a large, beautiful tomb or it could mean a large beautiful home that the speaker views as a tomb because the one he loves has been confined there where he can no longer see her.

 The angels, not so happy in heaven,